Staff

 Artistic Director | ext 101 | Pronouns: she/her/hers

-Gabrielle Martin is a cultural producer and live art curator practicing transformative experiential design in one of society’s few remaining ritual spaces.
+Gabrielle Martin is a cultural producer and live arts curator practicing transformative experiential design in one of society’s few remaining ritual spaces.
 Her work prioritizes embodied criticality, imagination, pluralism, and risk.
 It centres the body, and is framed by social and political urgencies.

 Gabrielle has a BFA in Contemporary Dance from Concordia University (Montréal), a Certificate in Dramaturgy from the Centre National des Arts du Cirque (Châlons-en-Champagne), and an MA in Arts and Cultural Management from Rome Business School.